 I was a little worried.
-I was at LeBron's press conference Sunday night, and had scrutinized both James and Dwayne Wade in person, then went back, read over the transcript and finally selected a few choice words for inclusion in my coverage of the Heat's loss in Game 6.
+I was at LeBron James' news conference Sunday night, and had scrutinized both James and Dwyane Wade in person, then went back, read over the transcript and finally selected a few choice words for inclusion in my coverage of the Heat's loss in Game 6.
 Did this lashing out occur afterward?
 In a private moment caught by some rogue camera?
 Via Twitter?

-No, the "lashing out" was part of an answer that I regarded as temperate, pleasant and elusive — as LeBron always is in these press conferences.
+No, the "lashing out" was part of an answer that I regarded as temperate, pleasant and elusive — as James always is in these news conferences.